There are different processes for residential and industrial, commercial and institutional (ICI) building permits. Learn about both on this page.

 You can apply for a residential building permit using our online services tool.

-To apply in person, you need to make an appointment.
+To apply in person, please book an appointment.

 If you have any questions about residential projects, send us an email or call 519-741-2433.